mangOH/mangOH/linux_kernel_modules/cypwifi/README.md

 * Cypress tar-ball based on: https://community.cypress.com/docs/DOC-15932

 * The version of the chip used on the MangOH Yellow is from USI which incorporates both Bluetooth & Wifi in a SIP package.
+The Cypress/USI chip is only available on MangOH Yellow.

 * Porting details
   * We have kept this as a sub-system driver and not integrated with the Legato Kernel